Characterising Global Platforms: Centralised, Decentralised, Federated, and Grassroots: Related Work

 \subsection{Formal Models of Distributed Systems}

 Lynch's comprehensive treatment of distributed algorithms~\cite{lynch1996distributed} provides foundational definitions for distributed systems, though primarily focused on consensus and synchronization rather than architectural classification.
 Tel's work~\cite{tel2000introduction} similarly emphasizes algorithmic aspects without addressing the structural characterisation we identify.
-Attiya and Welch~\cite{attiya2004distributed} present a computational model based on message passing and shared memory, but do not consider the role of named versus anonymous agents that forms the basis of our essential agents framework.
+Attiya and Welch~\cite{attiya2004distributed} present a computational model based on message passing and shared memory, but do not address the architectural classification of platforms.

 The closest work to ours in spirit is Angluin's seminal paper on local and global properties in networks of processors~\cite{angluin1980local}, which distinguishes between problems solvable with purely local information versus those requiring global coordination.
 However, Angluin focuses on computational complexity rather than architectural characterisation, and does not address the spectrum from centralized to grassroots that we formalize.